subhylahiri/numpy_linalg_extras/README.md

 * [to test] [Hypothesis 5.8](https://hypothesis.readthedocs.io).

 The version numbers above are minimum requirements only.
+Checkout the branch `_v0.2.0` if you need NumPy 1.16 compatability.
 Checkout the branch `_v0.1.0` if you need Python 3.6 or NumPy 1.15 compatability.

 ## Classes